 Drug trafficking is considered especially serious, as it can trigger further offenses such as the distribution, sale, possession, and use of controlled substances.
 And you will lose your gun rights if convicted.
 If you are facing drug trafficking charges, it is critical that you do your best to minimize or avoid punishment.

 Hiring a drug trafficking lawyer is the only way that you will have the possibility of avoiding penalties or reducing your felony charges.
-Fortunately, our criminal defense attorneys have significant experience in this area and are here to help.
+Fortunately, our Little Rock criminal defense attorneys have significant experience in this area and are here to help.

 With over 50 years of combined legal experience, our team at Kevin Lemley Law Partners is highly qualified to fight your federal drug crimes case.
 We have represented hundreds of people who have been charged with serious drug offenses.
 Because of this, we have the experience, resources, and tenacity to explore and fight your case correctly and completely.
 While other firms may not prioritize you, our team can provide passionate, personalized legal care for your drug trafficking claim.